 Discuss Your Case with a Nursing Home Abuse Lawyer in Florida

 If your loved one sustained a TBI while residing at a nursing home, contact Emerson Straw.
 We will conduct a thorough investigation into the incident and help you determine the most strategic way to proceed with your family’s claim.
-Call (727) 821-1500 or fill out our Contact Form to schedule a free consultation with a nursing home abuse attorney in Florida.
+Call (727) 821-1500 or fill out our Contact Form to schedule a free consultation with a nursing home abuse attorney.